TheRoddyWMS/Roddy-Default-Plugin/README.md

 The parameter file should `export` all variables and `export -f` all functions that are needed by the wrapped script.
 * `debugWrapInScript` is a string variable that turns on debugging options in the `wrapInScript.sh`.
 * `outputFileGroup`: Can be set to the name of existing group of which the used user is a member.
 This group will be used for the output files of the wrapped script.
-* `sgWasCalled`: Should be set to "false" to prevent that `sg` is called to change the primary group (the group used for creating files) before the wrapped script is called.
+* `sgWasCalled`: Should be set to "false" to prevent `sg` from being called to change the primary group (the group used for creating files) before the wrapped script is called.

 ## Files created